 The two possible routes to get there

 There are two ways to reach Curracurrang Falls, the first is along a picturesque walk via Providence Point (2.4km each way).
+This route has a few extra staircases to climb.

-The second is a quicker route (1.8km each way) which uses a fire trail and then briefly meets the Coast Track before you make the turn off to the waterfall.
+The second is a quicker route (1.8km each way) which uses a fire trail at first and then follows the Coast Track before you make the turn off to the waterfall.
+It’s still a gorgeous walk once you hit the Coast Track, but if you have time, we’d recommend taking the longer route first, and then the quick route back forming a loop (4.2km total).

-The longer, prettier route
+The longer route

 We recommend taking this stunning route to get to the pool if you don’t mind walking around 600m extra and climbing a few staircases.

-Starting at Wattamolla Beach car park follow the signs for the Coast Track and you’ll quickly hit the picturesque boardwalk.
+Starting at Wattamolla Beach car park, follow the signs for the Coast Track and you’ll quickly hit the picturesque boardwalk.

 You have glimpses out to the ocean and cliffs on one side and pretty bush on the other.
 After 600m you’ll reach the lookout at Providential Point which offers a wonderful unobstructed view of the ocean and craggy cliffs.